Sunrise + Upgrading to The Graph Network FAQ

 This plan draws on many previous developments from The Graph ecosystem, including an upgrade Indexer to serve queries on newly published subgraphs, and the ability to integrate new blockchain networks to The Graph.

-What are the phases of the sunrise of decentralized data?
+What are the phases of the Sunrise?

 Enlace a esta sección